Rock1965/nano11uxx/README.md

 v1.0.2 released 13th March 2014
 --------------------------------
 ###Features:<br/>
-	1. When host APP crash or other, the BLE will lock in a connection loop.<br/>
+	1. When host APP crash or other, the BLE will lock in a invalid connection loop.<br/>
 	   This version add a Watchdog feature on a BLE connection, <br/>
 	   the watchdog will force to disconnect a invalid connection.<br/>
 	2. We provide a offline manual in the "doc" folder for reference.<br/>